Manual Account hijacking is rare, but damaging says Google.

 Account hijacking starts with the attacker obtaining the victim’s credentials.
 This can be done through phishing, installing malware on the target’s computer, or by guessing the password that protects the account.
 However, researchers say phishing attacks are preferred by many cybercriminals since they are cheaper and easier to pull off.

 While many people believe phishing is not a very effective technique because fake websites are easy to identify, Google says rogue sites actually work 45% of the time.
-Even the most obvious fakes deceive 3% of user, the search engine company has found.
+Even the most obvious fakes deceive 3% of users, the search engine company has found.

 Once access to an account is obtained, the attacker profiles it to decide whether or not it’s worth exploiting.
 According to the study, hackers spend on average three minutes to decide.